subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 The Goal of this project is to apply statistical learning methods to answer the following interesting questions:

--   Which constituents(pedictors) found in wine are associated with the wine quality(response)
+-   Which constituents(predictors) found in wine are associated with the wine quality(response)
--   Understanding the replationship between the response and predictors
+-   Understanding the relationship between the response and predictors

-Relavent information: The data is obtained from the source [UCI ML datbase](https://archive.ics.uci.edu/ml/datasets/Wine).The data was compiled from results of chemical analyses of wines grown in same region in italy using differnet cultivars.
-The dataset has 1599 observation with 12 variables and "quality" is the interested respone.
+Relevant information: The data is obtained from the source [UCI ML datbase](https://archive.ics.uci.edu/ml/datasets/Wine).The data was compiled from results of chemical analyses of wines grown in same region in Italy using different cultivars.
+The dataset has 1599 observation with 12 variables and "quality" is the interested response.

 Overview of Analysis approach
 -----------------------------

-1. Data Preprocessing
+1. Data Pre-processing
 2. Forward step-wise selection
-3. Model-selection using K-fold crossvalidation
+3. Model-selection using K-fold cross validation
 4. Inferences from the best-final model

-### Data preprocessing
+### Data pre-processing

-The data is loaded as wine, and the response variable is plotted.Then we examine the preditor variables and observations containing "NA" values are omitted.The data is then split into Train and Test dataset.The Train dataset is used for learning the parameters related to the model and the test data is used for final evaluation.
+The data is loaded as wine, and the response variable is plotted.
+Then we examine the predictor variables and observations containing "NA" values are omitted.
+The data is then split into Train and Test dataset.
+The Train dataset is used for learning the parameters related to the model and the test data is used for final evaluation.

 ``` r
 library(readr)